Home » Posts tagged 'potable water'

 How To Make A Homemade Berkey Water Filter

-If you’ve been at this survivalist stuff for any amount of time, you’ve probably know that the berkey water filtration system is among the best, if not THE best water filter available on the market.
+How To Make A Homemade Berkey Water Filter If you’ve been at this survivalist stuff for any amount of time, you’ve probably know that the berkey water filtration system is among the best, if not THE best water filter available on the market.
 The problem is, they cost around $300.
-But what if I told you that you can make a homemade berkey water filter for less than $125?
-Would you want to know how to do it?
-Of course you would 😉
+But what if I […]

 In America, Clean Water Is Becoming a Luxury

-I can’t forget to turn the kettle on before bed.
+In America, Clean Water Is Becoming a Luxury Our water system’s collapsing—and I found out the hard way.
+Getty I can’t forget to turn the kettle on before bed.
 In the morning, I’ll need that water to wash my hands and brush my teeth.
-The rest I’ll carefully store in the fridge, away from light and bacteria.
-It’s a routine I shared with at least 1,500 neighbors—for the better part of a week—when E. coli bacteria tainted West Baltimore’s water, bringing risks from stomach bugs to lethal kidney disease.
-Welcome to life without clean, running water.
+The rest I’ll carefully store in the fridge, away from light and […]

 Marti’s Corner – 38